 —PreArrive vs. Chekin

 Be clear up front: PreArrive does not compete with Chekin on ID verification, and is not trying to.
 Chekin verifies guest identity and handles police or tourism registration.
-PreArrive is the signed-acknowledgment layer — deliberately lightweight, with no ID scans and no biometrics.
+PreArrive is the signed-acknowledgment layer, deliberately lightweight, with no ID scans and no biometric matching.

 01What Chekin is good at